EBolle/Data-Pipelines-with-Airflow/README.md

 ## Data Quality

-There are 2 data quality checks build into the s3_to_redshift_insert_tables.py:
+There are 2 data quality checks build into the s3_to_redshift_insert_tables.py DAG:

-- a data quality log statement when staging the tables to RedShift
+- a data quality log statement when staging the tables to Redshift

+<img src="https://user-images.githubusercontent.com/49920622/113088590-36090b00-91e6-11eb-9191-ca003afbe21b.JPG">

 - an individual data quality check per table which needs to be passed in order for the DAG to complete

-<img src="https://user-images.githubusercontent.com/49920622/113088590-36090b00-91e6-11eb-9191-ca003afbe21b.JPG">

 The individual data quality checks are handled by the official Airflow SQLCheckOperator, and fed with tailored SQL queries per table.
-More information on this operator can be found [here][sql_check_operator].
+More information on this operator can be found [here][sql_check_operator], an example:

 ```sql
 SELECT count(*) as n_rows